End-time Warnings to the People of God

 Rev 3:11 Behold, I come quickly: hold that fast which you have, that no man take your crown.

-The called hold fast to "the faith of Jesus" and the doctrine of God (John 7:16).
+The called hold fast to "the faith of Jesus," following the doctrine of God (John 7:16).

 Rev 3:12 Him that overcomes will I make a pillar in the temple of my God, and he shall go no more out: and I will write upon him the name of my God, and the name of the city of my God, which is new Jerusalem, which comes down out of heaven from my God: and I will write upon him my new name.